 - Seniors 65 and up can save a lot of money by enrolling in affordable healthcare programs like Medicare or Medicaid.

 Do you want to be more frugal with your money?
-Well, luckily for you, there are many tips on how a senior can save money and avoid excessive costs during this period in their life.
-Some of these methods can include lifestyle changes, budgeting properly, taking advantage of discounts, hiring a financial advisor, living in a cheap city, etc.
+Well, luckily for you, there are many tips on how you can save money and promote frugal retirement living.
+Some of these tips include lifestyle changes, budgeting properly, taking advantage of discounts, hiring a financial advisor, living in a cheap city, etc.

 Planning a Budget

-One of the simplest, yet most effective ways of saving money even before retirement is the creation of a budget.
+One of the simplest, yet most effective ways of saving money even before retirement is budgeting.
 Not only are you able to track both monthly income and expenses, but you’ll be able to designate how much money you wish to spend.
 The most crucial thing about using a budget is keeping track of every penny.
 Understand what your expenses are in order to efficiently minimize the amount of money lost on non-priority expenses.